rust-lang/rfcs/text/3621-derive-smart-pointer.md

 The macro will expand to two implementations, one for [`core::ops::CoerceUnsized`] and one for [`core::ops::DispatchFromDyn`].
-This is enough for a type to participe in unsizing coercions and dynamic dispatch.
+This is enough for a type to participate in unsizing coercions and dynamic dispatch.

 The derive macro will implement the traits for the type according to the following procedure: